jsoma/mapsheet/README.md

 `element` is the id of the element that's going to become the map.
 You can also pass in an element.

 `fields` is an array of columns to display in the info window if you don't feel like using a template.
 Check the examples!

+`map` is the map, if you feel like rendering it without using a Mapsheet provider.

 `popupContent` is a function that returns content for the info window popup.
 It's passed the Tabletop model for the given row.
 It overrides both `fields` and `popupTemplate`.